42Bastian/rmac/rmac.rst

 ''''''''''
 Strings are contained between double (") or single ( ') quote marks.
 Strings may contain non-printable characters by specifying "backslash" escapes, similar to the ones used in the C programming language.
-MADMAC will generate a warning if a backslash is followed by a character not appearing below:
+RMAC will generate a warning if a backslash is followed by a character not appearing below:

     ::